DyonBeumer/DyonBeumer/README.md

 - 💞️ I’m looking to collaborate on open source software - & anything that catches my interest

-Finished my Software Information Engineering degree in 2019 and working in IT since then.
+Finished my Software Information Engineering degree in 2019 and working in IT for Team Rockstars since then.
 Affinity for CLI's & Scripting.
 Most experienced with C# (& Angular).

 My goal for march 2022 is to make atleast one commit every single workday.
 And this is day 1~! :)